 Being apart of the Uniquely Yours bridal show and raising money for breast cancer research is truly an honor.
 Every year the show dedicates a special scene in the fashion show to breast cancer survivors.
 A portion of the entrance fee is donated to the Susan G. Komen for the Cure foundation.
 According to the Uniquely Yours Bridal Showcase website, they have raised and donated more than $45,000 to the organization to date.

-Next year we are staying true to who we are with our style and our brand, but we will be changing some aspects of what we do because we feel we need to broaden our horizons and your experience.
+Next year, at the Virginia Beach Bridal Show, we are staying true to who we are with our style and our brand, but we will be changing some aspects of what we do because we feel we need to broaden our horizons and your experience.
 Our photographic style will stay the same with an industrial rustic feel with just a touch of romance.
 We plan on expanding into more unique photography.
 Doing unique boudoir, themed shoots, and of course fun and exciting weddings.
 Swing by the booth and see how we changed it, and make sure you enter to win your Portrait Session.
 To see more images Click Here!